-The AIRE demonstration projects service supports knowledge transfer from AIRE partner universities to manufacturing companies for acquiring, collecting, and sharing explicit and tacit knowledge, including skills and competence mainly in the form of consultancy, testing, and research collaboration.
+The AIRE demonstration projects service supports knowledge transfer from AIRE partner R&D institutions to companies for acquiring, collecting, and sharing explicit and tacit knowledge, including skills and competence mainly in the form of consultancy, testing, and research collaboration.
 Besides scientific and technological knowledge, it includes other kinds of knowledge such as knowledge on the use of standards and regulations embedding them and on conditions of real-life operating environments and methods for organisational innovation.